GuyWicks/fastapi-heroku-demo/README.md

 > Sadly, Heroku have withdrawn their free-tier layer (Nov 2022) so the live-demos no longer work.

-Simple OAuth2 API implementation using Heroku to host.
+Simple OAuth2 API implementation using Heroku to host, based on [OAuth2 with Password (and hashing), Bearer with JWT tokens](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/)

 username: `johndoe`
 password: `secret`